Would you be brave enough to use a bucket loo?! Save precious water by setting up a composting toilet.

 We started composting our humanure this way around five years ago, and I have to say that I love it; mostly because we are taking full responsibility for all of our own waste, and that’s empowering.
 And partly because we have moved houses a few times and we could cheaply and easily take our bucket loo with us and start again.

 And don’t think you have to go outside in the cold and rain to sit on your new waterless throne.
 No way.
 The bucket can just sit beside your normal toilet (which your guests can still use if they are a bit freaked out about your compost loo).

-You might want to hunt out a nice looking toilet seat from a second hand materials shop, or the hardware store (we’ve had the same seat for five years).
-And depending on your bathroom you may want to build a wooden frame to house the bucket and your cover material (see photo).
+You might want to hunt out a nice looking toilet seat from a second-hand materials shop, or the hardware store (we’ve had the same seat for five years).
+And depending on your bathroom you may want to build a wooden frame to house the bucket and your cover material.

-1. One 20-litre bucket with a lid (or two, so you have a spare) you can find these at wholefood stores (who sell them cheap once they are empty);
+1. One 20-litre bucket with a lid (or two, so you have a spare) you can find these at wholefood stores (which sell them cheap once they are empty);

 2. A regular supply of cover material (I used to sweep up bags of sawdust from the local sawmill for free, making sure it was untreated);